moshfeu/vscode-compare-folders/README.md

 - `ignoreFileNameCase` - boolean - Compare files with the same name but different case
 - `diffLayout` - One of the options: "local <> compared" or "compared <> local"
 - `showIdentical` - boolean - Whether or not show the identical files panel
+- `useDiffMerge` - boolean - Whther or not using [`Diff & Merge`](https://marketplace.visualstudio.com/items?itemName=moshfeu.diff-merge) extension as the Diff viewer.
+In order to use this option, you should install the extension

 **Example**